michaeltrefry/Yapplr/yapplr-frontend/README.md

 ### Social Features
 - Create yaps (256 character limit) with privacy settings
-- Upload images to yaps and profiles
+- Upload images to yaps and profiles with Next.js Image optimization
 - Like and unlike yaps with real-time counts
 - Comment on yaps with expandable comment sections
 - Reyap functionality with timeline integration and attribution